ietf-rats-wg/eat/draft-ietf-rats-eat.md

 universal in this way, then relying parties receiving them will have to track other characteristics of the device to keep devices distinct between manufacturers).

+There are privacy considerations for UEID's.
+See {{ueidprivacyconsiderations}}.

 The UEID should be permanent.
 It should never change for a given device / entity.
 In addition, it should not be reprogrammable.
 UEID’s